DamoM73/turtle_vid_tute/lesson_2.md

 <img align="left" src="./assets/flow_charts_symbol_2.png">

 Now let's look at the `for` loop flowchart.
 The symbols within the dotted box are the `for` loop.

-Note, the dotted box has been added to help identify the `for` loop structure, and is not a normal flowchart symbol.
+>  **Note:** the dotted box has been added to help you identify the `for` loop structure.
+It is not a normal flowchart symbol.

 <img align="left" src="./assets/flowcharts_for_loop.png">